 Chrome to Use PartitionAlloc instead of Segment Heap for Memory Savings

 Chrome will no longer use Windows Segment Heap going forward.
-Google has decided to end the experiment after Microsoft informed it won’t offer control over the heap type.
+Google has decided to end the experiment as Microsoft informed it won’t offer control over the heap type.
 Chrome is switching to PartitionAlloc for Chrome as the company felt it” seems to offers the desired memory savings “.

 Google has noticed significant memory gains with Windows Segment Heap, but it also found that it comes at the cost of performance.